Tokeland Hotel: History

 George H. Brown (November 4, 1824 - July 5, 1883), a Philadelphian born California gold seeker turned Portland butcher, was one of the first to settle on Toke Point when he came with his wife Charlotte Norris (? - June 22, 1891) and their two sons, Albert and Leonidas, in 1858.
 Among the Shoalwater Bay tribe, the Browns homesteaded 1400 acres of land, kept livestock, raised crops, and traded with locals.
-Their first daughter, Elizabeth "Lizzie" Brown grew up on Toke Point speaking both English and Chinook.
+Their first daughter, Elizabeth "Lizzie" Brown grew up on Toke Point speaking both English and Chinook Jargon.